andywang1908/andywang1908.github.io/_posts/2014-05-09-ubuntu-developer.md

 - George Washington
 - John Adams
 - Thomas Jefferson

-1. James Madison
-2. James Monroe
-5. John Quincy Adams

-1. Make my changes
-  1. Fix bug
-  2. Improve formatting
-    * Make the headings bigger
-2. Push my commits to GitHub
-3. Open a pull request
-  * Describe my changes
-  * Mention all the members of my team
-    * Ask for feedback

 | Command | Description |
 | --- | --- |
 | `git status` | List all *new or modified* files |
 | `git diff` | Show file differences that **haven't been** staged |

-In the words of Abraham Lincoln:
+In the words of Joseph Campbell:

-> Pardon my French
+> A hero is someone who has given his or her life to something bigger than oneself.

 http://andywang1908.github.io/2014/04/30/hank-quinlan-site-launched
 https://andywang1908.github.io/2014/04/30/hank-quinlan-site-launched